-The medicated urethral system for erection (MUSE[TM]) system consists of a pellet of a medication called Prostaglandin E1 (PgE1, also known as Alprostadil[TM]) which is placed inside the penile urethra.
-The pellets are dosed at 125, 250, 500, and 1000 mcg of PgE1.
-It is typical to start with low doses and adjust upwards depending on efficacy and side effects.

-MUSE[TM] may be used when oral pills are not an option or have failed.
-Large studies from Europe and the United States demonstrated that MUSE[TM] was effective (after dose adjustment) in 43 percent of patients with ED from various causes.
-The major advantage of MUSE[TM] therapy is that it is applied locally and has few systemic side effects.
-However, MUSE[TM] may cause significant penile pain and may be transferred to a partner, leading to pain or discomfort for them during sex.
-It is strongly contraindicated in patients whose partners are pregnant as the main ingredient may induce uterine contractions.
-In rare cases, MUSE[TM] may also lead to bleeding, dizziness, or decreased blood pressure.
+The medicated urethral system for erection (MUSE) system consists of a pellet of a medication called Prostaglandin E1 (AlprostadilTM) which is placed inside the penile urethra.
+MUSE may be used when oral pills are not an option or have failed.
+Large studies from Europe and the United States demonstrated that MUSE was effective in 43 percent of men with ED from various causes.
+The major advantage of MUSE therapy is that it is applied locally and has few systemic side effects.
+However, MUSE may cause significant penile pain and may be transferred to a partner, leading to pain or discomfort for them during sex.
+Rarely, MUSE may also lead to bleeding, dizziness, or decreased blood pressure.

-In cases where MUSE[TM] is effective but painful, some patients may benefit by applying a small dose of lidocaine jelly to the urethra before placing the pellet.
-Patients interested in MUSE[TM] therapy should be instructed on proper technique in their provider's office; a test dose may be applied in this setting so that side effects can be monitored.
+In cases where MUSE is effective but painful, some men may benefit by applying a small dose of lidocaine jelly to the urethra before placing the pellet.
+Patients who are interested in MUSE should have the treatment administered in the office to ensure that they have proper technique and to monitor for response.
+Patients interested in MUSE therapy should be instructed on proper technique in their physician's office; a test dose may be applied in this setting so that side effects can be monitored.